-The Northern Health and Social Care Trust will ensure formal public consultation is carried out as required under Sections 19 & 20 of the Reform Act.
+The South Eastern Health and Social Care Trust will ensure formal public consultation is carried out as required under Sections 19 & 20 of the Reform Act.
 Planning and delivery of consultations will be conducted in line with the Gunning Principles and best practice guidance on consultations, as outlined in the PHA Consultation Guide (see Appendix 1).

-4. Governance, reporting and monitoring
+4.0 Governance, reporting and monitoring

-4.1 Governance and reporting arrangements for consultation, involvement and co-production
+4.1 What are the governance and reporting arrangements for Consultation, Involvement and Co-Production?

-In respect of the implementation of PPI, the Northern Health and Social Care Trust has a reporting line to the PHA and a line of accountability to the DoH.
+In respect of the implementation of PPI, the South Eastern Health and Social Care Trust has a reporting line to the PHA and a line of accountability to the DoH.

-The PHA has responsibility for monitoring HSC organisations to ensure that they meet their statutory Involvement and PPI Policy responsibilities.
-In turn the PHA is required to provide assurances to the DoH in this regard through the established accountability arrangements.
+The PHA has responsibility for monitoring HSC Organisations to ensure that they meet their statutory Involvement and PPI Policy responsibilities.
+In turn, the PHA is required to provide assurances to the DoH in this regard through the established accountability arrangements.

-The Northern Health and Social Care Trust has clear governance and reporting arrangements established as outlined below:
+The South Eastern Health and Social Care Trust should have clear governance and reporting arrangements established as outlined below: